Temporary Restraining Orders – it’s important to know the facts

 WHAT CAN DOI / LUKE DO FOR ME?

-If you would like to talk to an experienced Hawaii divorce lawyer about your questions, or wish to set up a consult, please e-mail or call us at (808) 593-2199.
-We’ll be happy to discuss your issues.
+If you would like to talk to an experienced Hawaii family lawyer to set up a consult, please e-mail or call us at (808) 593-2199.

 FURTHER READING ON TROS IN HAWAII